oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/interactive-analytics-and-troubleshooting/interactive-analytics-and-troubleshooting.md

 In this lab, you will see step-by-step instructions to:

-  - Troubleshoot Kubernetes Workload specific issues
+  - Troubleshoot Kubernetes Workload specific issues.
-  - Troubleshoot Kuberntetes Scheduling issues
+  - Troubleshoot Kuberntetes Scheduling issues in workload.
-  - Troubleshoot Container specific issues

-## Task 1: Understanding and troubleshooting ‘issues’ in workloads: in view logs/insights
+## Task 1: Understanding and troubleshooting application specific issue in workload.
    In this task we will review the pod(s) which has logged events due to the failure in the liveness probe.
    A liveness probe in Kubernetes is a diagnostic tool that checks if a container is running and functioning correctly.
 If a container fails its liveness probe repeatedly, the kubelet restarts the container.
 You can read more on different types of probe [here] (https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/).